-If you are offered or wish to extend a business courtesy that falls outside of these guidelines or does not appear to comply with the CenturyLink Business Courtesies Policy, contact the Integrity Line to obtain pre-approval before offering or accepting the business courtesy.
+If you are offered or wish to extend a business courtesy that falls outside of these guidelines or does not appear to comply with the Lumen Business Courtesies Policy, contact the Integrity Line to obtain pre-approval before offering or accepting the business courtesy.
+You must seek pre-approval before offering or accepting any business courtesy with a value of \$150 USD or above.

-There are strict and complex rules that govern the exchange of business courtesies with government officials and their family members.
-To help ensure our compliance with all applicable laws, we must obtain pre-approval from Corporate Ethics & Compliance before offering anything of value to a government official.
-For more information, please review the Century Link Business Courtesies Policy or contact the Integrity Line.
+Strict and complex rules govern the exchange of business courtesies with government officials and their family members.
+To help ensure our compliance with all applicable laws, we must obtain pre-approval from Corporate Ethics and Compliance before offering anything of value to a government official.
+For more information, please review the Lumen Business Courtesies Policy or contact the Integrity Line.

-A representative of a CenturyLink supplier who recently bid on a CenturyLink project would like to treat me to lunch.
+A representative of a Lumen supplier who recently bid on a Lumen project would like to treat me to lunch.
 I will likely play a role in evaluating the various project bids, but I am certain that I can remain impartial.
 Is it okay to have the supplier pay for my lunch?

 No. If you are involved in evaluating this supplier's bid, accepting the lunch would create a conflict of interest which must be avoided, even if you sincerely believe you can remain impartial.
-Politely decline the lunch invitation and either pay for your own lunch or tell the supplier that you may accept the lunch invitation after the bidding process is concluded.
+Politely decline the lunch invitation.